-Over a period of five years we are aiming to recruit a total of 2000 participants (aged between 18-80 years) who have been asked by their clinical care team to undergo a cardiac CT scan at the Oxford University Hospitals NHS Foundation Trust and those who have previously had a clinical cardiac CT scan within the last four years.
+Over a period of five years we are aiming to recruit a total of 15500 participants (aged between 18-99 years) who have been asked by their clinical care team to undergo a cardiac CT scan at various participating hospital NHS sites throughout the UK and those who have previously had a clinical cardiac CT scan at least 6 months previously.

 ORFAN is part of the Oxford cohort for Heart, Vessels and Fat (Ox-HVF), which means the results from this study are interpreted together with the findings of other Ox-HVF projects.
 The Ox-HVF cohort is a cluster of clinical studies that together provides results allowing the deployment of a multi-level strategy to understand the mechanisms of cardiovascular disease.
 This will add value to the research results and potentially allow the translation of the findings into clinical applications.

-All participants will have their first CT scan at one of the Oxford University Hospitals Radiology Departments as part of their routine clinical care.
+All participants will have their first CT scan at one of the radiology departments of the various selected NHS sites (Oxford University Hospitals NHS Foundation Trust, University Hospital of Leicester NHS Trust, Milton Keynes University Hospital NHS Foundation Trust, Royal Brompton and Harefield, Hospitals, Royal United Hospitals Bath NHS Foundation Trust) as part of their routine clinical care.
 At this visit a blood sample will be taken for research purposes to measure for blood biomarkers.

-A second CT scan will be scheduled 3-4 years after the initial scan at either the Nuffield Health-Manor Hospital, Oxford or one of the scanners within the OUH NHS Foundation Trust.
+A second CT scan will be scheduled at least 6 months after the initial scan at one of the CT scanners within the selected NHS sites.
 At this visit another CT scan will be performed and another blood sample will be taken.
 Study investigators will then be able to make comparisons between the two sets of images and two sets of blood samples to see if there have been any changes overtime.

 Study follow up